 Most people do not really see these items as a threat because they are beverages.
 Who really counts beverages as calories, anyway?
 The truth is, however, many of the unneeded calories that Americans consume, they consume by drinking soda.
 Sodas, juices and lattes are some of the biggest culprits, but flavored beverages use sugar as well as other additives to give you flavor.
 Your best bet is just plain old water.
 Other drinks will not hydrate you as well as water does.
 And water has no artificial flavors or sweeteners.

-8. Processed Foods
+8. Cut out Processed Foods

 While processing foods has allowed them to have a longer shelf life, the processing often strips foods of flavor and nutrients.
 Most manufacturers will enhance the foods with salt, sugar, the bad kind of fat and a lot of things you have never heard of and probably should not be consuming in order to make them more palatable.
 And while those same manufacturers can also fortify processed foods with the nutrients that have been removed, it is not nearly as good as the nutrients that were in there originally.
 Your best bet is to make foods at home, from scratch when possible, from whole food ingredients.